Vol. 04 · Issue 14 · APR 2026

 • Amp Type: Crunch

-• Gain: 2 o'clock — the Dumble overdrive is pushed hard but never fizzy.
+• Gain: 2 o'clock.
+The Dumble overdrive is pushed hard but never fizzy.
 It's a saturated, smooth breakup with a singing quality.

-• Bass: 12 o'clock — Dumbles have a balanced, articulate low end
+• Bass: 12 o'clock.
+Dumbles have a balanced, articulate low end

-• Middle: 3 o'clock — this is the defining characteristic.
+• Middle: 3 o'clock.
+This is THE defining characteristic.
 Dumbles are extremely mid-forward.
 The midrange presence is what gives them that vocal, almost human quality.
 Don't be afraid to push the mids.

-• Treble: 12 o'clock — the Dumble top end is smooth and rolled off compared to a Fender or Marshall.
+• Treble: 12 o'clock.
+The Dumble top end is smooth and rolled off compared to a Fender or Marshall.
 Keep the treble at noon or slightly below.

 Tone Studio additions: This is where Boss Tone Studio becomes essential.
 Add a parametric EQ block after the amp and boost a narrow band around 800 Hz-1 kHz by 2-3 dB.
 This mimics the Dumble's signature midrange peak that gives it that singing sustain.
 Also add a touch of compression before the amp to help with sustain and evenness.